 - On-going condition of environment reporting in all regions of Alberta.

 - Credible data, evaluation, knowledge and reporting to inform policy and regulatory decision-making.

-EMSD is currently developing its projects and research to align with key initiatives in Alberta’s environmental monitoring framework.
+Alberta’s environmental science program is currently developing projects and research to align with key initiatives in Alberta’s environmental monitoring framework.
 Please see the Activities page for more information about environmental work within Alberta.